tumist/onioniot-source-nrc7292/README.md

 For details on this process, see the [Onion documentation article on manual firmware installation](http://docs.onion.io/omega2-docs/manual-firmware-installation.html).

-Keep in mind Step 1 will be different in your case since you'll want to use your own firmware image.
+Keep in mind Step 1 from the article will be different in your case since you'll want to use your own firmware image.
 And not a firmware image from the Onion firmware repository.

 **When to use this method:** During development when the firmware is changing rapidly *(since this is a quick but manual process)*